-Cancer screenings mean looking for cancer before any symptoms appear.
-This can help identify cancer in its earliest stages, when the disease is more treatable, and positive outcomes are more likely.
+Yes.
+Dentists regularly perform oral cancer screenings as part of a yearly checkup.
+Dental cancer screenings mean looking for cancer before any symptoms appear.
+This can help identify cancer in its earliest stages when the disease is more treatable, and positive outcomes are more likely.
 Unfortunately, by the time symptoms appear, oral cancer may have already begun to spread.
-By catching it early, you can improve your chances of survival, while also minimizing the unpleasant side-effects associated with many cancer treatments.
+By catching it early, you can improve your chances of survival, while also minimizing the unpleasant side effects associated with many cancer treatments.

 According to the U.S. Preventive Services Task Force (USPSTF), there is not enough evidence to determine whether screenings reduce oral cancer rates among asymptomatic adults.
 That said, medical experts agree that, in clinical practice, screenings can help detect oral cancer at very early stages, when lesions are reversible or more easily treated.
-For this reason, the American Dental Association (ADA) provides the following guidelines in relation to screenings:
+For this reason, the American Dental Association (ADA) recommends that people get yearly oral cancer screenings.

 While an oral cancer screening can be beneficial for anyone, it may be especially important for people with certain risk factors, including:

 - Tobacco use of any kind, including cigars, cigarettes, pipes, snuff and chewing tobacco